Service de Luxe: Plot

-Robert Wade (Vincent Price), a young inventor from Albany, New York, leaves behind him five old aunts who tried to run his life.
+Robert Wade, a young inventor from Albany, New York, leaves behind him five old aunts who tried to run his life.
 He comes to town to develop his tractor model.
 Murphy and Wade meet on the boat.
-Murphy is there on orders from Wade's uncle (Lionel Belmore), who is a client of Madison Services, but she picks the wrong man to send back home, while she meets Wade and is instantly fascinated by him, although he thinks she's not a career girl, as well as being rather helpless.
+Murphy is there on orders from Wade's uncle, who is a client of Madison Services, but she picks the wrong man to send back home, while she meets Wade and is instantly fascinated by him, although he thinks she's not a career girl, as well as being rather helpless.

 When she discovers that the man she met on the boat was Wade, she has some problems how to manage this relationship.
-Her client Mr. Robinson (Charles Ruggles) is willing to finance Wade's tractor model and arranges a laboratory for him.
-Unfortunately, his daughter Audrey (Joy Hodges) wants to marry Wade.
-While her father has adapted a kitchen in his library to be taught how to cook by Bibenko (Mischa Auer), Audrey tries to be in the basement laboratory with Wade.
+Her client Mr. Robinson is willing to finance Wade's tractor model and arranges a laboratory for him.
+Unfortunately, his daughter Audrey wants to marry Wade.
+While her father has adapted a kitchen in his library to be taught how to cook by Bibenko, Audrey tries to be in the basement laboratory with Wade.
 When it comes out that Bibenko is a Russian prince, Audrey finds he's the better husband-to-be.
 Wade marries Murphy, who leaves behind her career-girl life to become a wife.